Southeastern-Louisiana-University/cmps383-2025-sp-p03-g06/Selu383.SP25.P03.Mobile/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Bridging Mobile with the Backend API

+The app uses a platform-aware setup to connect to the correct backend automatically.

+- In <b>services/constants.ts</b>, the base URL changes based on environment.

+- All API calls go through <b>services/api/client.ts</b>.
+It constructs full API URLs using a base from constants.ts